Clements, Kansas

 Clements is an unincorporated community in Chase County, Kansas, United States.
-It is located about half way between Strong City and Florence near the intersection of U.S. Route 50 highway and G Rd.
+It is located about halfway between Strong City and Florence near the intersection of U.S. Route 50 highway and G Rd.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 sqmi Louisiana Purchase for 2.83 cents per acre.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Chase County near the current community of Clements.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1859, Chase County was established within the Kansas Territory, which included the land for modern day Clements.

 In 1862, a post office opened in nearby Silver Creek (an extinct town).

 In 1871, the Atchison, Topeka and Santa Fe Railway built a main line east–west through the community.
 In 1996, it merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 Most locals still refer to this railroad as the "Santa Fe".

 In 1881, the post office from Silver Creek was moved to the rail community of Crawfordsville, which was renamed in 1884 to Clements.
 The post office was discontinued in 1988.

 In 1887, the nearby Clements Stone Arch Bridge was completed over the Cottonwood River.